wafibismail/unit-and-integration-testing-homework/README.md

     );
   });

-  ///... and the similar corresponding tests for theformatBugsPerSecond function });
+  ///... and the similar corresponding tests for the formatBugsPerSecond function });
 ```